Negronii/Rebellion/README.md

 $ cd Rebellion/src
 $ javac *.java

-2.1 We can choose to run the original model as replicating the NetLogo model or run the extension model.
+2. a.
+We can choose to run the original model as replicating the NetLogo model or run the extension model.
 $ java Main GUI -o  (Run the original model)
 $ java Main GUI -e  (Run the extension model)
 It will open a GUI window to run the Rebellion model.

-2.2 We can choose to run all parameters set in Main class.
+2. b.
+We can choose to run all parameters set in Main class.
 For save-path, we have to put it in the runOneFeature method.
 It will allow the app to save output with pre-defined parameters automatically.
 $ java Main Multi -o x y    (It was used to generate data that we used to compare two models)
 $ java Main Multi -e x y   (It was used to generate data that we used to analyze our research question) ‘x’ means how many times to run.